mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Meeting_Agedas.md

 * Review EOCEs for inconsistencies with answer key or unclear wording:
   + 1.32 - Berkeley students: target population vs. everyone
   + 1.70 - "claims" might not be clear null and alternative
 * Going forward on the PS keys use the following type of wording: "1 pt for only stating reject/not reject, 2 pts for in context discussion of results"

 ### Week 4: Sep 18, 2015

 * Exam proctoring and grading schedule
+    - MT 1: Mine on Tuesday starting at 4:30pm, Anthea on Wednesday evening
+* Lab late policy